-The Cooperative Agreement resulting from this Program Solicitation can start no earlier than June 1, 2015.
-The Arts Endowment will work with the Cooperator to identify dates related to specific project activities before the Cooperative Agreement is finalized.
+The Cooperative Agreement resulting from this Program Solicitation can start no earlier than July 1, 2015.
+The Arts Endowment will work with the Cooperator to refine dates related to specific project activities before the Cooperative Agreement is finalized.
+Tasks that the NEA Project Director must approve are noted in the Detailed Requirements Section of this program solicitation.